 Making sure your muscles get enough protein cannot only aid in recovery but also prevent musculoskeletal conditions from overworking yourself.
 You can take powdered supplements to aid in general bone health as well as to help gain muscle and speed healing of muscle tears and bone fractures.
 Common powdered forms of protein are made from whey, eggs, soy and casein, which is the protein in milk.
 The recommended daily amount of protein is about 50 grams per day for an average person, but the exact amount you need will vary depending on personal metrics such as weight and activity level.

 Creatine is made in your body, and it is also in protein-containing foods.
 It is especially good for building and keeping strong muscles.
 Red meat and milk can help raise your creatine level.
 If you have too much creatine in your body you may suffer from abdominal discomfort with bouts of diarrhea.
 Too little creatine can be a symptom of muscular dystrophy or liver disease.
 Creatine helps build muscle mass and is good for your brain by helping you to think and understand more clearly.
 Creatine can be therapeutic in people with traumatic brain injuries.
+If you’ve just started doing workouts, you can also look for this supplement online, but it will be good to know that the best creatine for beginners is one that’s 100% pure creatine monohydrate.
+This will lessen the guesswork on how the ingredient affects your muscle gain and recovery.

 Making Your Own Supplements